 The only real downside are that the instructions are unclear and this could present a challenge for assembly.
 However, the company themselves recommend a professional should put this together for you anyway.

 All terrain, including city commutes, are easily handled by the fat tires, suspension, pace and battery life you get in this well thought out and fantastically handled creation.
-There's hardly any drawbacks, and the ones that exist are insignificant when compared to the huge amounts of positivity and dexterity found with this item.
+There's hardly any drawbacks, and the ones that exist are insignificant when compared to the huge amounts of positivity surrounding this bike.

-To surmise, we have a clear favourite and top choice for your e-bike.
-One that does everything and more, at a low price of $1,639 it's an absolute bargain when you look at the marketplace.
+To surmise, we have a clear favorite and top choice for your e-bike.
+One that does everything and more, at a reasonable price it's an absolute bargain when you look at the marketplace.